Manny Pacquiao vs. Timothy Bradley II

+Timothy Bradley vs. Manny Pacquiao II, billed as Vindication, was a professional boxing match contested on April 12, 2014, for the WBO welterweight championship.

+Background

-Manny Pacquiao vs. Timothy Bradley II, was a boxing welterweight championship fight for the WBO welterweight championship.
-The bout was held on April 12, 2014, at the MGM Grand Garden Arena in Paradise, Nevada.
+The bout was held at the MGM Grand Garden Arena in Paradise, Nevada.
+Bradley entered as a 2 to 1 betting underdog.

+The fight

 Pacquiao won by unanimous decision and took the WBO welterweight title, ending Bradley's undefeated streak.

+ESPN's Dan Rafael scored the bout 118-110 and HBO's Harold Lederman had it 116-112 both for Pacquiao.